- How Do I...

-- The Spotsylvania County Museum, currently located in the Courthouse area, is home to the county’s history, beginning with early Native Americans and continuing through the Civil War.
+- The Spotsylvania County Museum is home to the county’s history, beginning with early Native Americans and continuing through the Civil War.
 The museum also provides a research library that is open to the general public.

 - The National Park Service maintains more than 4,400 acres of Civil War battlefields in various locations throughout the County.

 - Other natural and recreational attractions include the Ni River Reservoir and the Hunting Run Reservoir.

 - 14 parks including the County’s award-winning Patriot Park with its walking trails and unique Amphitheater, and the popular Loriella Park, with its lighted sports fields and swimming pool.